isomerpages/pa-corp/_our-network/Partners/Project We Care.md

 <h4><u>Jalan With Your Buddy @ Hong Kah North</u></h4>
 <p>More than 100 residents from lower-income families enjoyed a grocery shopping
 trip with an interactive learning workshop about healthier living during the Jalan with Your Buddy initiative!
-<br>Thanks to our partners such as <strong>Gupta International Pte Ltd</strong> who
-sponsored the grocery shopping trip, and <strong>ADEKA (Singapore)</strong> for their staff volunteers who were buddies of our beneficiaries, guiding them through the workshop on healthy eating tips and choosing healthier food
+Thanks to our partners such as <strong>Gupta International Pte Ltd</strong> who sponsored the grocery shopping trip, and <strong>ADEKA (Singapore)</strong> for their staff volunteers who were buddies of our beneficiaries, guiding them through the workshop on healthy eating tips and choosing healthier food